StarIO: A Lightweight Inertial Odometry for Nonlinear Motion: Proposed Method

 This process can be easily extended to handle measurement data over the entire time window $\mathbf{X} \in \mathbb{R}^{C \times L}$, yielding the output $\mathbf{X}_{\text{star}} \in \mathbb{R}^{M \times L}$.

-\textbf{Dual-Wing Attention Mechanism:} Compared to CNNs that primarily capture local dependencies and LSTMs with limited memory capacities, attention mechanisms offer superior capabilities for modeling global relationships.
-However, standard Transformer self-attention suffers from quadratic computational complexity with respect to measurement sequence length, making it inefficient for long sequences\cite{MCA}.
-To address this issue, we propose a Dual-Wing Attention mechanism that captures global motion dynamics along both the temporal and channel dimensions while maintaining low computational overhead.
+\textit{2) Dual-Wing Attention Mechanism.} Attention mechanisms offer superior capabilities for modeling global relationships.
+However, standard Transformer self-attention suffers from quadratic computational complexity with respect to measurement sequence length, making it inefficient for long sequences\cite{TKSA}.
+To address this issue, we propose a Dual-Wing Attention mechanism that captures global motion dynamics along both the temporal and channel dimensions in the high-dimensional implicit nonlinear feature space, while maintaining low computational overhead\cite{MCA}.

-Focusing on the channel dimension, given high-dimensional features $\mathbf{X}_{\text{star}}$, we first extract global contextual statistics using average pooling and standard deviation pooling.
+Focusing on the channel dimension, given high-dimensional features $\mathbf{X}_{\text{star}}$, we first apply adaptive average pooling (AvgPool) and adaptive standard deviation pooling (StdPool) along the temporal scale to extract contextual statistics along the channel dimension.
 These are combined using learnable parameters $\mu$ and $\xi$: